We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Data residencyZoom's cloudYour data, your control

 The core issue is that Zoom's transcription is designed as an add-on to their video platform, not as a purpose-built meeting intelligence tool.
-The transcripts are often buried in the Zoom portal, difficult to search across meetings, and lack the structured analysis that sales and operations teams need.
+Even if the transcription quality were perfect, the infrastructure around it falls short of what revenue and operations teams actually need.
+The following sections cover the specific gaps.

 The Bot Problem on Zoom